Shared-Reality-Lab/IMAGE-server/20260811_mcp-endpoint_plan.md

 - The Docker builder runs `npm test` before producing the production image, so the regression suite executes under the pinned Node 20 Alpine runtime as well as in CI.

+Step 3 compatibility spike performed on 2026-08-11:

+- Resolved packages are `@modelcontextprotocol/server@2.0.0`,
+  `@modelcontextprotocol/express@2.0.0`, and `@modelcontextprotocol/node@2.0.0`, with
+  `@modelcontextprotocol/core@2.0.0` and Zod `4.4.3`.
+All require Node 20 or later.
+- The Express package supplies official Express security/auth middleware, but not an MCP route dispatcher.
+The supported Express 4 composition is the official v2 `createMcpHandler` from the server package adapted with the official v2 Node `toNodeHandler`, passing `req.body` after `express.json()` parsing.
+- `orchestrator/test/mcp-sdk-spike.test.ts` proves this composition handles modern `server/discover` and `tools/list`.
+Modern requests require the per-request `_meta`
+  envelope and a matching `Mcp-Method` header.
+The SDK emits `resultType: "complete"` and the required cache fields (`ttlMs: 0`, `cacheScope: "private"`) for those results.
+- The v2 handler's built-in legacy path was verified with `initialize` and `tools/list` for `2025-11-25`.
+It is stateless: each request uses a new server/transport, does not emit `Mcp-Session-Id`, and returns legacy result shapes in SDK-generated SSE frames.
+  Therefore Step 5 does not require a custom compatibility adapter; Step 4 must retain the SDK default legacy fallback rather than setting `legacy: "reject"`.
+- `@modelcontextprotocol/ext-apps@1.7.5` remains excluded.
+Its only available release peers with `@modelcontextprotocol/sdk` v1, which must not be installed beside v2.
+  Step 9 must use v2 metadata/resources directly or put any future App dependency in an isolated workspace after v2 compatibility is demonstrated.
+- `@modelcontextprotocol/node` v2 resolves `@hono/node-server` v1, which has a moderate
+  path-traversal advisory.
+The tested package override selects `@hono/node-server@2.1.0`;
+  the complete test suite passes and `npm audit` reports zero vulnerabilities.

 ## Shared IMAGE pipeline

 `/render` and `/mcp` must call the same extracted pipeline function.
 The extraction must